-A virtual restaurant is a restaurant kitchen that doesn't offer dine-in service.
+A ghost kitchen is a restaurant kitchen that doesn't offer dine-in service.
 The restaurants are employing online ordering to cater to changing consumer behavior and cross the digital divide.
 This expansion model is similar to the lean startup model that allows entrepreneurs to cut down on the labor and operating costs.

 The nature of the ghost restaurant concept relies on making digital ordering efficient.
 Customer experience with digital ordering determines this model's success and whether a restaurant will retain its customers.
 As a result, most restaurants are using mobile applications or websites to facilitate online food ordering.

-However, transiting from the dine-in to virtual restaurants is not all cozy.
+However, transiting from the dine-in to ghost kitchens is not all cozy.
 Restaurants are struggling with making the transition and maintain revenue.
 For example, restaurants have to partner with third parties such as Uber Eats ghost kitchen, Grubhub, and Doorhush.
 At the same time, marketing is one of the challenges for restaurants to promote their businesses and promote third-party delivery providers.

 Between February and April, the number of restaurants employing online food delivery increased by 169%.
 The trend is projected to continue even when things return to normal.
 By 2030, the online food ordering industry is projected to expand immensely as retailers, and grocery stores hope onto the trend.
 Businesses are embracing the changes brought by technology as they seek to appeal to the millennial generation.